damies13/rfswarm/Doc/rfswarm_manager.md

 ##### Settings for the scenario and rfswarm ![image](Images/GUI_btn_cog.gif)

 ###### Scenario settings
-At the moment there is only 1 scenario setting, the upload logs setting, this allows you to control when the agent will upload the logs for the test cases being run.
+At the moment there is only one scenario setting, the upload logs setting, this allows you to control when the agent will upload the logs for the test cases being run.
 > ![image](Images/MacOS_Run_v0.9.0_Settings.png)
 > ![image](Images/MacOS_Run_v0.9.0_Settings_UploadLogs.png)